matatirosolutions/doctrine-fm-data-api-driver/README.md

 ## See also ##

 This driver has been developed for use within Symfony applications (because that's what we do).
-The [Doctrine FileMaker bundle](https://github.com/matatirosolutions/doctrine-filemaker-driver-bundle "Doctrine FileMaker bundle") includes this driver as well as creating services to access scripts, containers, valuelists and more.
+The [Doctrine FileMaker bundle](https://github.com/matatirosolutions/doctrine-filemaker-driver-bundle "Doctrine FileMaker bundle") creates services to access scripts, containers, etc.